RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/backend__macros_8hpp.md

   #define REGISTER_BACKEND(BE, VER, SAFEVER, REF) DUMMYARG(BE, VER, SAFEVER, REF)
 #endif

+/// Load factory functions for classes provided by this backend
 #define LOAD_ALL_FACTORIES                                                                      \
  BOOST_PP_SEQ_FOR_EACH(LOAD_FACTORIES_FOR_TYPE, , CAT_4(BACKENDNAME,_,SAFE_VERSION,_all_data))

+/// Load all factory functions for a given type.
 #define LOAD_FACTORIES_FOR_TYPE(r,data,elem)                                                    \
 namespace Gambit                                                                                \
 {                                                                                               \